Same-sex marriage in Gibraltar: Legislative action

-On 21 March 2016, the government announced that it had received 3,490 responses in regards to the public consultation and that, due to the controversial nature of the subject, it would establish an Inter-Ministerial Committee (composed of four government ministers: Gilbert Licudi, Samantha Sacramento, Neil Costa, and Albert Isola) to listen to the views of the various groups and many of the individuals who expressed a view on the subject, and report its findings back to the cabinet by June 2016.
-In response to the announcement, the chairman of the Equality Rights Group (ERG), Felix Alvarez, questioned the commitment of the governing GSLP-Liberal Alliance to legislate on the matter and urged both "the LGBT community at large and their friends and supporters to remain calm and reserve their responses until the government comes up with a definitive answer on how to handle this situation".
-Based on their own statistics and past advocacy efforts, ERG claimed that over 63% of those consultation responses were in favor of same-sex marriage and that the situation should not be made more complicated than it should be.
+On 21 March 2016, the government announced it had received 3,490 responses to the public consultation and that, due to the controversial nature of the subject, it would establish an Inter-Ministerial Committee (composed of four government ministers: Gilbert Licudi, Samantha Sacramento, Neil Costa, and Albert Isola) to listen to the views of the various groups and individuals who had expressed a view on the subject, and report its findings back to the cabinet by June 2016.
+In response to the announcement, the chairman of the Equality Rights Group, Felix Alvarez, questioned the commitment of the governing GSLP–Liberal Alliance to legislate on the matter and urged both "the LGBT community at large and their friends and supporters to remain calm and reserve their responses until the government comes up with a definitive answer on how to handle this situation".
+Based on its own statistics and past advocacy efforts, the ERG claimed that over 63% of those consultation responses were in favor of same-sex marriage and that "the situation should not be made more complicated than it should be".

 A government bill on the legalisation of same-sex marriage was published on 15 August 2016.
 On 26 October 2016, the Civil Marriage Amendment Act 2016 was passed in the Gibraltar Parliament with unanimous support from all 15 members present during the vote.
 An amendment to remove a controversial part of the bill which allowed deputy registrars to opt out of conducting same-sex marriages was defeated 11 to 4 with only some of the Opposition MPs voting in favor.
 The bill required that, in circumstances where a deputy registrar did not agree to officiate a same-sex marriage, an alternative registrar had to be assigned to conduct the marriage.
-The bill received royal assent from Deputy Governor Nick Pyle, acting for Governor Ed Davis, on 1 November and took effect on 15 December 2016.
+The bill received royal assent by Deputy Governor Nick Pyle, acting for Governor Ed Davis, on 1 November and took effect on 15 December 2016.
 The first same-sex marriage in Gibraltar was performed the following day at the Registry Office between Aaron Mills and Adrian Charles Triay-Dignam.

+The law introduced a new definition of married spouses in the Marriage Act 1948 as "includ[ing] opposite sex and same sex couples".
+It also amended the Matrimonial Causes Act 1962 to state that "in relation to a marriage of a same sex couple, a reference to a husband and wife shall be read as a reference to a husband and a husband or a wife and a wife, as applicable, and parties to a marriage shall be construed accordingly".
+The Matrimonial Causes Act was also modified to state: